vmarcinko/art-of-programming/markdowns/first.md

 ### Entity types

 We said earlier than a map is often used to represent some entity, such as a person, a company, a car, whatever.
-Imagine we have a list of such entities, such as a list of people:
+Imagine we have a list of such entities, such as a list of people, and each person has only 2 attributes - "name" and "email":

     [
         { "name": "John Doe", "email": "john@gmail.com" },
         { "name": "Johanna Smith", "email": "johanna@yahoo.com" },
         { "name": "Rick Tracy", "email": "rick@facebook.com" }
     ]
-It's easy to imagine some code that would read such a person list, and do something with it, like send email to each person element (a map) in the list
+It's easy to imagine some code that would read such a person list, and do something with it, like send email to each person in the list.

-But what if we have some **list of mixed entities**, let's say people **and** cars :
+But what if we have some **list of mixed entities**, let's say people **and** cars, and a car naturally has different attributes ("model" and "year"):

     [
         { "name": "John Doe", "email": "john@gmail.com" },